IGNE-Agency/react-table/README.md

-# React Dialog
+# React DialTableog

-A simple headless dialog component for React.
+A simple table component for React.

 ## Development